-Today I wanted to share a blog from Nancy Pham of nationalincontinence.com, she is a product specialist who often writes about new incontinence products.
+Today I wanted to share a blog from Nancy Pham of nationalincontinence.com.
+She is a product specialist who often writes about new incontinence products.
 This post may be short but it contains some valuable information regarding prostate cancer screening, risk factors, and symptoms.
-This is a widespread disease and although 1 in 6 men will be […]
+This is a widespread disease and although 1 in 6 men will […]

 Explaining the Men’s Liberty Learning Curve

 Well we’re back this week answering one of the most common questions that our customer and doctors have – what is the Men’s Liberty learning curve?